marceldobehere/goofy-chat-app/readme.md

 Idk

 ## TODO
-(There is a bit of stuff, since I just made it in like 2 days lmao)
 - Add blocking people
 - Add notification sounds
 - Add a timeout for spam messages and registering